 The Center for Media Engagement tested several factors to determine best practices for using links on news websites.
 The results of the study suggest that newsrooms should consider doing the following to increase link clicks on their site:

 - Use images in links and place links at the end of the page

 - Offer related content over popular content, although popular content got more clicks when Facebook was the referral site

 - Use generic wording (e.g. Related Stories) instead of complex wording (e.g. What Else People Can Read on This Topic) to describe the links

 Newsrooms spend time and resources attracting audiences to their websites.
 Once audiences get to the site, the goal is to provide content that is compelling enough to keep them there.
 Recirculation, or “the percentage of users who visit another page of your website after they finish reading their first article,” is driven in part by links that promote other content on the site.
 This makes links critical components of news sites, as they allow newsrooms to serve their audience with desired content.

-- Overall, using related content instead of popular content led to a 14% increase in clicks
+- Using related content instead of popular content increased clicks

-- Popular content, however, generated more clicks when the referral page was Facebook
+- Popular content, however, generated more clicks when the referral site was Facebook